What Are the Minimum Energy Efficiency Standards?

 The deadline for all privately rented properties to meet Band C applies to both new tenancies and existing ones, meaning landlords cannot delay action until a tenancy changes.

-The Home Energy Model Replacing SAP from October 2026
+The Home Energy Model Replacing SAP in 2027

-From October 2026, the Home Energy Model (HEM) will replace the existing Standard Assessment Procedure (SAP) as the methodology for calculating EPC ratings.
+The Home Energy Model (HEM) will replace the existing Standard Assessment Procedure (SAP) as the methodology for calculating EPC ratings.
+Originally scheduled for October 2026, the government confirmed in March 2026 that HEM is now delayed to the second half of 2027, with a specific launch date to be confirmed by summer 2026.
+HEM will become compulsory for new EPCs from 1 October 2029.
 This is one of the most significant changes to energy assessments in over a decade and will affect how landlords are assessed for MEES compliance.
+Full detail is covered in our EPC reform and HEM delay guide.

 Under HEM, properties are assessed across four distinct metrics rather than a single score: